Ergodic and foliated kernel-differentiation method for linear responses of random systems: Deriving the kernel-differentiation linear response formula

 be the density of the noise centered at $\tf z$.
 So

-Here $\delta\tf z (x)$ in the middle expression is the horizontal shift of $p_{\tf z}$'s level set previously located at $x$.
+Here, $\delta\tf z (x)$ in the middle expression is the horizontal shift of $p_{\tf z}$'s level set previously located at $x$.
 Since the entire Gaussian distribution is parallelly moved on the Euclidean space $\R^M$, so $\delta\tf z (x)=\delta\tf z$ is constant for all $x$.
-Then we can integrate over $z$ to get \cref{e:dao}.
+Then we can integrate over $z$ to get \Cref{e:dao}.

-Using $\tf$ notation, \cref{l:niu} is equivalent to
+Using $\tf$ notation, \Cref{l:niu} is equivalent to

 where $x$ on the right is a function $x=z+y$.
 Intuitively, this says that the left side equals to first compute $\delta \int \Phi(z+y) p_{\tf z}(y) dy $ for each $z$, then integrate over $z$.
-The integration on the left uses $x$ as dummy variable, which is convenient for the transfer operator formula above.
-But it does not involve a density for $x$, so is not immediately ready for Monte-Carlo.
+The integration on the left uses $x$ as the dummy variable, which is convenient for the transfer operator formula above.
+But it does not involve a density for $x$, so it is not immediately ready for Monte-Carlo.
 The right integration is over $q(z)$ and $p(y)$, which are easy to sample.

-It is important that we differentiate only $p$ but not $f$.
-In fact, our core intuitions are completely within one time step, and do not even involve $f$.
-Hence, we can easily generalize to cases where $f$ is bad, for example, when $f$ is not bijective, or when $f$ is not hyperbolic: these are all difficult for deterministic systems.
+It is important to differentiate only $p$ but not $f$.
+In fact, our core intuitions are completely at the same time point, and do not even involve $f$.
+Hence, we can easily generalize to the cases where $f$ is bad, for example, when $f$ is not bijective or when $f$ is not hyperbolic: these are all difficult for deterministic systems.